• Skip to main content

 Making bread and butter zucchini pickles in glass mason jars.

-How to slice zucchini for pickles
+How to slice zucchini

 • OXO Good Grips Chef's Mandoline Slicer